Mec-iS/staticwebpage/posts/011_safer_LLMs_require_more_open_search_building_AI_memory_layer.md

 categories: arrowspace, ai-safety, vector-search
 ---

-# Safer LLMS require open search - Building the AI Memory Layer
+# Safer LLMs require open search - Building the AI Memory Layer

 TLDR; `arrowspace` reframes AI retrieval as an open, topology‑aware search problem so that systems can keep the benefits of intuitive pattern‑finding while structurally detecting and constraining subtle hallucinations.